Drug Sciences Abschluss: Master

 Focal area of teaching and research

 The Department of Pharmaceutical Sciences and its associates offer a comprehensive Master course for students with a Bachelor degree in pharmaceutical sciences.
+Students with a Bachelor in a related field within the natural or medical sciences are also encouraged to apply.
 This course provides basic knowledge focusing on pharmacology and toxicology as well as on the drug discovery and development process.
 The curriculum was developed by a collaboration of the Faculty of Pharmaceutical Sciences at the University of Basel in close collaboration with scientists from the Department Biomedicine, the Basel-based life science industry, the Swiss Centre for Applied Human Toxicology and regulatory authorities.